fhollenbach/Polisci209_2018/pages/syllabus.md

 course."
 This is not negotiable.

 ### WRITING HELP:
-The University Writing Center (UWC), located in 214 Evans Library and 205 West Campus Library, offers one-on-one consultations to writers.
+The University Writing Center (UWC), located in 1.214 Sterling C. Evans Library and 205 West Campus Library, offers one-on-one consultations to writers.
 UWC consultations are highly recommended but are not required.
 Help is available with brainstorming, researching, drafting,